 Historically, this tradition was used by the 16th century Spanish missionaries to North America to make religious rituals more appealing.
 However, similar practices were already performed by the indigenous peoples of Mexico during the winter solstice in the holy sites of Teotihuacán.
 Aztec priests already celebrated the birthday of their most important deity with a decorated clay pot filled with tiny treasures that was meant to be broken in order to have the offerings fall to the feet of the god, Huitzilopochtli.
 As with the conversation of pagan societies to Christianity in late antique and early medieval Europe, this may explain the adoption of foreign traditions similar to some indigenous ones.
 Piñatas later came to symbolize Christian virtues: charity represented by the treats inside the piñata; faith symbolized by the blindfolded individual hitting the piñatas; and hope, represented by the piñata itself—and at which spectators gaze towards the heavens.

 Nowadays, piñatas are incorporated into the mainstream of American life, becoming a staple of birthday parties and other celebrations across cultures.
-Discover how to make a seven-pointed piñata after the Mexican traditions through the EDSITEment-reviewed website, La Dirección General de Culturas Populares.
 Note that the traditional treats included oranges, peanuts, and pieces of sugar cane, though today, a variety of candy and small toys are the favorite fillers.
-Students will enjoy making (and breaking) their own piñata this month!

-Another holiday custom from Mexico is the practice of creating pathways of light known as las luminarias, or los farolitos in the weeks leading up to Christmas Eve.
+Another holiday custom from Mexico, widely practiced by communities in Southwestern United States, is the practice of creating pathways of light known as las luminarias, or los farolitos in the weeks leading up to Christmas Eve.
+The New Mexico History Museum offers a little history on the legend of the luminarias.
 This tradition has its origins in the 16th century.
 It harkens back to the Spanish tradition of lighting bonfires in churchyards and roads to guide people to the church for midnight mass, known as “Misa de Gallo” (“Rooster Mass”)—based on the belief that the only time a rooster crowed at midnight was when the Christ child was born.